Why expand your business to Bahrain?

 - Standard VAT rate: 10% (applies only to taxable goods and services).

-✅ Social Insurance Contributions – If hiring employees, branches must contribute to Social Insurance Organization (SIO) payments.
+✅ Social insurance contributions – If hiring employees, branches must contribute to Social Insurance Organization (SIO) payments.

 📌 Example: A UK-based consulting firm opened a Bahrain branch and only had to register for VAT after exceeding the revenue threshold—with no corporate tax liability.